neurolibre/docs.neurolibre.org/source/STRUCTURE.rst

 The illustration above is a concise overview of the key components required to bring an NRP to life from a public GitHub repository.

+.. admonition:: Prepare your NRP

    The following sections provide details on the expected layout of an NRP repository that lives on GitHub.

 🟠 :contentlabel:`The content folder`
 ::::::::::::::::::::::::::::::::::::